jasonleebrown/UCE_phyluce_pipeline/README.md

 Sequence assembly is basically the process of putting your raw sequence data into a format at least reminiscent of the way the DNA was organized in life.
 Imagine that you have one hundred copies of a book, and you put them all in a paper shredder.
 Now you have to reconstruct the book from the shredded chunks.
 Since you have multiple copies, not all of which were shredded in the same way, you can find chunks that partially match and use these matches to connect to the next sentence.
 Now, however, imagine that the book contains several pages that are just ["All work and no play makes Jack a dull boy"](https://www.youtube.com/watch?v=4lQ_MjU4QHw) over and over.
 This makes the process much more difficult because this construction causes extreme ambiguity.
 This is an analogy to how assembly works, and also how repeating DNA elements make assembly difficult.
 This is why many computational biologists have made their careers based on writing powerful de novo assembly programs.

 PHYLUCE can assemble sequences using the programs [velvet](https://www.ebi.ac.uk/~zerbino/velvet/), [ABySS](http://www.bcgsc.ca/platform/bioinfo/software/abyss), and [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
 Out of these, ABySS is probably regarded as "the best" in terms of assembly accuracy, but Faircloth recommends using Trinity out of a combination of good speed, and providing longer contigs.
-I have used Trinity in all of my Brown Lab projects and will use it in this tutorial.
+I have used Trinity in all of my Brown Lab projects and will use it in this tutorial.  **JLB Update 4/2021** Note Trinity is not longer supported by phyluce.
+Now we use Spades for assembly!

 Just like with Illumiprocessor, the first thing we need to do is... make a configuration file!
 ### Making the assembly configuration file